Marathon Training Motivation – 15 Ways To Stay On Track

 How?

-We also have a bustling Marathon Training & Support Facebook Group; all you need is a basic Facebook profile to join.
-It has hundreds of runners in there who actively contribute to discussion and answer any questions you have!
+We also have a bustlingย Marathon Training & Support Facebook Group; all you need is a basic Facebook profile to join.
+It has tens of thousands of runners in there who actively contribute to discussion and answer any questions you have.

 Ideally, you would find someone who is running the same marathon as you and following a similar training plan.

-You can find a local running club to do at least one run per week with.
+If you don’t have the option of a running partner, find a local running clubย to do at least one run per week with.

 I find my energy levels and motivation are typically much higher when training as part of a group.